Induction Year: 2018

 Mel Fletcher

-In the annals of Utah’s skiing history, Mel Fletcher merits his own chapter.
-Its pages would regale readers with tales of “a human ski lift,” a lift builder, trail-cutter, ski jumper, ski school director, ski patrol leader, ski club president and tireless servant in his hometown of Park City.
+In Utah’s skiing history, Mel Fletcher, born in 1918, merits his own chapter.
+Its pages would regale readers with tales of “a human ski lift,” lift builder, trail-cutter, ski jumper, ski school director, ski patrol leader, ski club president, and tireless servant in his hometown of Park City.

-Always with upbeat demeanor, a young Fletcher pumped gas, mounted tire chains and drove skiers to the mountaintops, thus his self-proclaimed “human ski lift” title.
+A young Fletcher pumped gas, mounted tire chains, and drove skiers to the mountaintops, thus his self-proclaimed “human ski lift” title.
 He jumped, often on barrel staves, at Park City’s Creole Hill (a one-time mine dump) as well as at jump meets throughout the region.

 Skip to content